 Between 1993 and 2016 the United States allocated around $100 million to clearing unexploded bombs and landmines in Laos, which equates to around 1/500th of the nearly $50 billion spent on the Secret War.
 When Obama became the first sitting U.S. president to visit independent Laos in late 2016, he pledged $90 million over three years to escalate the clearance missions, stating “I believe the United States has a moral obligation to help Laos heal.”

 Lamentable though it may be, the “Secret” War is an appropriate name.
 Very few are aware of the covert U.S. bombing campaign in Laos and no mention of the incident at Tham Piew can be found in wartime news reports.
-Only Grandfather Wat, Nang Boua, and a handful of witnesses and rescue team members can to speak the tragedy with any real authority.
+Only Grandfather Wat, Nang Boua, and a handful of witnesses and rescue team members can speak to the tragedy with any real authority.
 Their generation will go to their graves with some solace, knowing their sacrifices and enduring traumas helped create a nation.
 Victory, however, will remain bittersweet––as will the obligation of the U.S. remain incomplete––until the remaining tens of millions of UXOs are eradicated from the soils of Laos.

 *Interviews have been lightly edited for brevity and clarity.